Skip to content

 The actual question

 Your clients already expect AI to make your services cheaper.
 You can confirm that expectation by passing the savings through as lower invoices.
-Or you can redirect those savings into genuinely better outcomes and charge accordingly.
+Or you can redirect those savings into better outcomes and charge accordingly.